matrix-org/matrix-spec-proposals/proposals/MSCXXXX Mute Policy Recommendation.md

 ## Introduction

-In todays matrix policy lists have a very limited scope.
+Matrix policy lists currently have a very limited scope.
 This MSC is just the first out of a series of MSCs that aim to expand this system.
-In this MSC we add a new recommendation of `m.mute` to the list of recommendations that a policy list can have.
+In this MSC we add a new recommendation of `m.mute`.

-The authors of this proposal feel like there is not a need to go into why we want mutes in matrix.
-Mutes are a standard tool in the moderators toolkit on most platforms and are actually a tool here on matrix today.
+Mutes are a standard tool in the moderators toolkit on most platforms and are already used informally on matrix today.
-They are just very much clumsy today compared to what they could be and especially bad for communities.
+Typically to mute a member of a room, a moderator has two options.
+They either find the member to mute a user listing in their client and edit their power level or they edit their power level directly by editing the room's `m.room.power_level` event manually.
+This is an error prone process as in either case the incorrect value can be given for the power level and some degree of risk in racing if another moderator also edits the rooms power level.
+On top of this, the process has to be repeated in each room that they wish to mute the user in.
+Granted, some of this can be alleviated with use of a script/bot, but we believe a mute policy recommendation would enable for a standard user expeirance for muting participants.
+The mute recommendation would also open the door for the implementation of mute to be changed transparently, and we will be introducing another MSC MSC_DAG_MUTE that does this.

 Mutes will become less clumsy to use if they can be applied as policy.
 Especially when used together with MSC_EXPIRY to make them be able to expire on their own.
 MSC_DAG_MUTE will in the future also make them even better by making them a membership state if that MSC is implemented.
 This MSC is technically fully independent of these 2 MSCs.

-Now as to why all these mentioned companion MSCs are split.
-Its simple.
-If a part of this ecosystem of MSCs fail it shouldn't bring down the whole ecosystem.

 ## Proposal